A visual guide to Republicans opposing the GOP health care bill

-With hours to go before a scheduled vote on the Republican plan to repeal and replace most of the Affordable Care Act, GOP leaders remain short of the number of votes they will need to move the bill to the Senate.
+Office of Management and Budget director Mick Mulvaney made clear Thursday evening that President Donald Trump is done negotiating on the hotly-debated health care bill and wants a vote on Friday.
+House Republicans leaders abruptly canceled a vote on the GOP health care bill planned for Thursday evening as they struggled to find sufficient support to pass it.

+The bill has been hamstrung by holdouts in the House Freedom Caucus, a hardline conservative group whose chairman, Rep. Mark Meadows R.-N.C., told reporters that there was still no deal after meeting with President Donald Trump at the White House Thursday afternoon.
+Negotiations, the Caucus said, are still ongoing.

-Twenty-two House Republicans can vote against the bill, called the American Health Care Act, for it to still pass.
-The bill is expected to be voted on Thursday, even without enough members saying in advance they support it.
+Twenty-two House Republicans could vote against the bill, called the American Health Care Act, for it to pass.
 All Democrats are expected to vote against the measure.

 Below, see NBC News's updating list of House Republicans against or leaning against the bill.